strawberryhacker/operating-system-cortex-m7/README.md

 # Building

 To compile this project `make` and `arm-none-eabi` is needed.
-In ubuntu they are installed by:
+In Ubuntu they are installed by:
 ```shell
 > sudo apt-get update -y
 > sudo apt-get install build-essential